-A disc in dazzling blue, with several holes pierced in it: a common sight in Iraq, Iran, Kurdistan, Palestine, Jordan and Syria, but also in Egypt.
-You’ll find them in jewellery, as separate pendants, and in large sizes on walls of homes.
+What is that blue disc with holes from the Arab world?
+It exists in a wide region, also outside the Arab world, and is a common sight in Iraq, Iran, Kurdistan, Palestine, Jordan and Syria, but also in Egypt.
+You’ll find these blue pierced discs in jewellery, as separate pendants, and in large sizes on walls of homes.
 They are called saba ‘uyun, or ‘seven eyes’.
 But what are they?

 First, here is what we do know.
 Saba ‘uyun amulets are considered powerful against the evil eye.
 They are pinned with regular glass eye beads on children’s caps and clothing, or strung with alum to protect both children and animals.
 That combination with alum is also often seen in Jordan, Syria, Palestine and Egypt, and reinforces the power of the blue disc against the evil eye: eye beads among the Bedouin of the Negev desert are often strung with alum and the idea is that alum attracts the glance of the evil eye before it can look at the child.

 Older amulets of this type are made of faience.
 This is created from a mixture of sand, soda, lime, and water.
 Copper oxide is added to produce the green-blue colour, and all of this is then formed into a paste, from which beads and other amulets could be made.
 The amulets would then be heated, which created the brilliant blue glaze.
 More recent variations of the discs however have been made of plastic, and even blue buttons have been used in jewellery.

 There is some confusion over its name: why are they even called saba uyun, when they don’t always have 7 holes…?
 That is most likely because of the importance of the number 7 and its association with the planetary spheres.
 More on the relevance of numbers is here, and if you’d like to explore the symbolism of the heavens, I wrote a little about that here.